Are you a beginner and interested in learning how to make money as a blogger?

 Making Money Off Sponsored Posts

 When creating a product or service, you, as a blogger, need to figure out what your readers need in their lives.
-What can you talk about that they want so badly that they're willing to pay for?
-What can they not find for free on Google that you can provide them with your expertise?
+What can you offer that they need and are willing to pay for?

 Those are the kinds of questions you have to ask yourself when developing a product or service.